mike182uk/cart/README.md

 ### <a id="cart-store"></a>Cart Storage Implementation

-A cart storage impelentation must impelment `Cart\Store`.
+A cart storage implementation must implement `Cart\Storage\Store`.

+This package provides 2 basic storage implementations: `Cart\Storage\SessionStore` and `Cart\Storage\CookieStore`.

-When the `save` method of the cart is called, the cart id and serialized cart data is passed to the `put` method of the storage impelementation.
+When the `save` method of the cart is called, the cart id and serialized cart data is passed to the `put` method of the storage implementation.

-When the `restore` method of the cart is called, the cart id is passed to the `get` method of the storage impelementation.
+When the `restore` method of the cart is called, the cart id is passed to the `get` method of the storage implementation.

-When the `clear` method of the cart is called, the cart id is passed to the `flush` method of the storage impelementation.
+When the `clear` method of the cart is called, the cart id is passed to the `flush` method of the storage implementation.

-An example native session storage implementation may look like:
+An example session storage implementation may look like:

 ```php
 use Cart\Store;